hmrc/common-transit-convention-traders/resources/public/api/conf/1.0/docs/errors.md

 **POST**

-400 BadRequest: If XML message is invalid
+400 BadRequest: XML has failed validation - see response body for details

 401 Unauthorized: If client passes invalid auth credentials